"We hadn't even started negotiating. We wanted to give them a nice healthy raise," said Knightsen Superintendent Vickey Rinehart.

 Board member Liesel Williams said one of the board's top priorities is ensuring that teachers are making enough money.
 The goal was to get Knightsen teachers' salaries closer to what other area teachers make.

 "It is terrible because we are such a small district and our teachers are there because they want to be.
-It is hard when we can't pay them what they deserve," Williams said.

 Teachers' union representatives couldn't be reached for comment.